Youth Groups

 Middle School Youth Group (MSYG)

-Contact Director of Religious Education Karen Hager to learn more about MSYG.
+Contact Director of Lifespan Faith Development Karen Hager to learn more about MSYG.
+Register.

 Young Religious Unitarian Universalists (YRUU)

-Our high school youth group, Young Religious Unitarian Universalists (YRUU), is our Congregation’s opportunity for all interested youth from ages 14 to 18 to have fun, share spiritual interests, and serve others.
+YRUUOur high school youth group, Young Religious Unitarian Universalists (YRUU), is our Congregation’s opportunity for all interested youth in grades 9-12 to have fun, share spiritual interests, and serve others.

 Meetings, held most Sundays from 6 to 8pm, begin with a check-in when teens share thoughts, feelings, and experiences in confidentiality and in an environment of acceptance and support.
 Planning of future events is followed by games and other activities.